kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I'm horrified.
 - It's a sudden onset eye-condition coming directly from poisoning.
 - At the time I'm guessing methanol.
-- I was right to replace my bathroom products; I also replace toothpaste, toothbrush and some other things I use regularly.
+- I was right to replace my bathroom products; that afternoon I also replace my toothpaste, toothbrush and some other things I use regularly.
 - Symptoms decrease even more.
 - Eventually, I will throw away everything ingestible I brought from home; sun tan lotion, liquid supplements, eye drops, everything.
 - I realize that the poisoning was behind the [unusually high eye pressure reported by Alain Afflelou](../../personal/health.md#eyes) the opticians in Ondara when I moved back to Denia in 2022, something I had never suffered from previously.